-For an estate or trust, the credit on line 11 is allocated among the beneficiaries in the same manner as the income was allocated.
-In the margin to the right of line 11, the fiduciary of the estate or trust identifies its share and the beneficiaries' shares of the total credit.
-Complete lines 12 through 19, as applicable, to figure the credit to take on Form 1041.
-Attach a schedule to Form 6478 showing how the total credit was divided.
+Line 11.-For an estate or trust, the credit on line 11 is allocated between the estate or trust and the beneficiaries in proportion to the income allocable to each.
+In the margin to the right of line 11, the estate or trust should enter its part of the total credit.
+Label it "1041 PORTION" and use this amount in lines 12 through 19 (or Form 3800) to figure the credit to claim on Form 1041.
+Also, enter and identify the beneficiaries'

+share of the credit to the right of line 11, and attach a schedule to Form 6478 showing how the total credit was divided.